Franklin Silver Half Dollars

 The Benjamin Franklin silver half dollar coin was minted from 1948 until 1963.
-The Franklin half dollar coin was heavily minted and is common to find amongst junk silver.
-Each Franklin Silver Half Dollar is minted with a 90% Silver alloy.
+The Franklin half dollar coin was heavily minted and with the 90% silver, it is very common to find them amongst junk silver lots.

-The obverse of the coin displays a portrayal of Benjamin Franklin, inventor, statesman, author, politician and diplomat.
+The obverse of the coin displays a portrayal of inventor, statesman, author, politician and diplomat, Benjamin Franklin.
 The profile bust faces to the right.
 The top edge of the coin is inscribed with the word “LIBERTY”.
 Along the bottom edge is the inscription “IN GOD WE TRUST”.
 The mint date is to the lower right of the portrait.

 The reverse of the coin shows the Liberty Bell.
 To the right of the Liberty Bell is a portrait of an eagle.
 To the left is the phrase “E PLURIBUS UNUM”.
 The top edge of the reverse is inscribed with the “UNITED STATES OF AMERICA”, while the bottom edge is inscribed with the denomination “HALF DOLLAR”.

-Each Franklin Half Dollar coin is worth at least $[silver-spot-price weight=’.362′] in intrinsic silver value based on the precious metal content.
+Each Franklin Half Dollar coin is worth at least $0 in intrinsic silver value based on the precious metal content.
 Specimens in uncirculated condition or with key dates and mintage could be worth substantially more.
+To collectors, uncirculated coins are generally worth at least $20.
+Some examples with a complete strike and carrying a high grade can be worth thousands.
+Ultra-high-end Proof examples have seen prices as high as $120,000 at auction.

-Franklin Half Dollars are usually sold by online bullion dealers as 90% junk silver because of how common they are and how many were produced.
-They can often be bought individually, in standard bank rolls of 20 coins or $10 Face Value Half Dollars.
+Franklin Half Dollars are often sold by online bullion dealers as 90% junk silver because of their commonality and how many were produced.
+They can often be bought one or two at a time, in standard bank rolls of 20 coins, the equivalent of $10 Face Value Half Dollars.
 Many dealers also sell them in canvas bags containing $100 Face Value or $1,000 Face Value.

 A $100 Face Value bag of Franklin Half Dollars contains roughly 71.5 troy ounces of silver.
-With today’s silver spot price, each $100 Face Value Bag of Junk Silver Franklin Half Dollars is worth $[silver-spot-price weight=’71.5′].
+With today’s silver spot price, each $100 Face Value Bag of Junk Silver Franklin Half Dollars is worth $0.

 • Denomination: 50 cents